The Way of being

 2. The void is associated with every being.
 The void—and thus every being—is universal creator and annihilator.

-3. The universe has identity; the universe and its identity are limitless in that any all consistent (logical) conceptions are realized.
+3. The universe has identity; the universe and its identity are limitless in that all consistent (logical) conceptions are realized.

 4. The universe and its identity are limitless in variety, extension, duration, peakings and dissolutions, which cycle limitlessly, without circularity.